beyondgrep/ack3/README.md

 ## Checking prerequisites

-To check ack's dependencies, run this command:
+To check ack's dependencies, run this command in the shell:

-    $ perl -MFile::Next -E'say "ack is ready to build!"'
+    perl -MFile::Next -E'say "ack is ready to build!"'

 If everything is OK, you'll see: